Loading

 Introduction

-Located only twelve minutes from the town of Burke’s Falls and is known for being one of the biggest lakes in the Almaguin Highlands, a fact that has prompted the locals to refer to it as Big Doe Lake and Little Doe Lake.
-However, regardless of what you call it, this lake is a playground for all types of cottagers.
+Welcome to Doe Lake, located just a short twelve-minute drive from Burke’s Falls.
+Known to be one of the largest lakes in the Almaguin Highlands, locals refer to it as both Big Doe Lake and Little Doe Lake.
+Regardless of its name, this lake is a popular destination for all types of cottage-goers.

 Activities on the lake

-Doe lake has a fantastic park with picnic tables, restrooms and a public beach.
-It’s a great place to meet friends or spend a day out with the family.
-The naturally sandy bottom makes swimming a delight, and if fishing is your thing, you will find several species of fish in the waters.
-Smallmouth bass, largemouth bass, northern pike and walleye are the most common fish to call Doe Lake home Boaters will find the local marina and its boat launch at Doe Lake Campground Rizzort by accessing Ferguson Road in Katine.
-There is an additional boat launch on Peggs Mountain Road.
+Doe Lake offers a variety of activities for everyone.
+There is a fantastic park complete with picnic tables, restrooms, and a public beach.
+It’s a great spot to spend time with friends or enjoy a day out with the family.
+The naturally sandy bottom makes swimming an enjoyable experience, and fishing enthusiasts will be delighted to find several species of fish in the waters, including smallmouth bass, largemouth bass, northern pike, and walleye.
+Boaters can access the local marina and boat launch at Doe Lake Campground Rizzort via Ferguson Road in Katine.
+There is also an additional boat launch on Peggs Mountain Road.

-For water sports enthusiasts, Doe lake is ideal for water skiing, tubing, and wakeboarding.
-Or, if calmer activities appeal to you, feel free to enjoy the clear blue waters while paddling your canoe or kayak around Lawton’s Cove or take a sail by Reazin Island.
-And if you want to take a break to cool off, the small bays surrounding the lake are perfect for swimming.
+For water sports enthusiasts, Doe Lake is an ideal location for water skiing, tubing, and wakeboarding.
+If you prefer a calmer activity, you can paddle your canoe or kayak around Lawton’s Cove or take a sail by Reazin Island while enjoying the clear blue waters.
+If you want to take a break to cool off, the small bays surrounding the lake are perfect for swimming.

 Exploring the area

-After a relaxing day on the water, take a trip into the vibrant village of Burk’s Falls, where you’ll find groceries, restaurants, local museums, a theatre and much more.
-It’s the perfect time of year to take a drive and see why Doe Lake is an excellent choice for your next home away from home.
+After a relaxing day on the water, take a trip into the vibrant village of Burk’s Falls.
+Here you can find groceries, restaurants, local museums, a theater, and much more.
+It’s the perfect time of year to take a drive and discover why Doe Lake is an excellent choice for your next home away from home.

 Location